Quantum Predictive Learning and Communication Complexity with Single Input

 A concept class $\Cl C$ that witnesses the above theorem is given in \defiref{d_C}.
 Its construction has been inspired by a communication problem due to Bar-Yossef, Jayram and Kerenidis~\cite{BJK04_Expo}.

 \theo[t_-]{Classical learning of an unspeakable concept class is not possible from less than exponential amount of information from the teacher, even by a computationally unlimited learner.

-Both standard and quasi-predictive learning of an unspeakable concept class is not possible from less than exponential amount of quantum (w.l.g.) information from the teacher, even by a computationally unlimited learner.
+Both standard and quasi-predictive learning of an unspeakable concept class is not possible from less than exponential amount of quantum information from the teacher, even by a computationally unlimited learner.

-Predictive learning of an unspeakable functional concept class is not possible from less than exponential amount of quantum (w.l.g.) information from the teacher, even by a computationally unlimited learner. }
+Predictive learning of an unspeakable functional concept class is not possible from less than exponential amount of quantum information from the teacher, even by a computationally unlimited learner. }

 Two parts of \theoref{t_-} are proved by making connection to two ``impossibility of separation'' results in communication complexity.
 One of them is due to Aaronson~\cite{A04_Lim}, and the other is new and might be of independent interest.